spacekookie/libreedb/README.md

 A: Reedb uses 256-bit AES (less commonly known as Rijndael) by default but can be setup very easily (with one parameter) to use the 256-bit Twofish, a runnerup of the AES contenst.
 For integrety checking it uses SHA-256 hashes of files and filenames are created with the 192-bit Tiger2 hashing algorithm.

-When communicating to Reedb via HTTP the weak link is of course the connection.
-A feature to add RSA encryption as a transport-layer security is planned, however not currently implemented.
-When dealing with Reedb via a Gem dependency this problem is less promiment.

 ---
 **Q: Shouldn't it be camel-case?**